sourcegraph/handbook/content/departments/support/team/support-org-structure.md

 - Synchronously 1:1 via the random #weekly #customer-support-weekly pairing donut app pairing
 - Synchronously on Friday via two afternoon/end of day social sessions that are scheduled at 15:00 UTC and 21:00 UTC.
 Everyone is invited as optional and whoever shows up for the session gets to decide how they want to enjoy each other’s company.
 - Asynchronously and/or synchronously during quarterly virtual events (until we are able to move to consistent in-person)

-## Quarterly check-ins

-Every quarter, Virginia will check-in with each member of the team to catch-up, see how things are going, gather perspectives, and validate the team is headed and/or operating the way we want.

 ## Performance management